Gruntfuggly/format-modified/README.md

 `format-modified.alternativeConfigurationFiles`

 To make it quicker to associate individual files with specific clang-format configuration files, you can add then to this list.
-You can then use the command **Format Modified: Set Configuration File** to select a configuration file from the list which will be used for the current file. *Note: This is saved in the workspace settings, not the user settings.*
+You can then use the command **Format Modified: Set Configuration File** to select a configuration file from the list which will be used for the current file (*see Notes below*).

 `format-modified.formatWholeFile`

 Override the default behaviour of only formatting modified parts of the file.
 This allows the extension to be used as a standard formatter using clang format, but allows the alternative configuration files to be used.

+### Notes

+Using the **Format Modified: Set Configuration File** will update `format-modified.configurationFileMapping` your *Workspace settings*.
+Globs which match multiple files should be defined in your *User settings*.

+When looking for alternative configurations, the combined settings are searched for an exact filename match first.
+If no exact match is found, the filename is matched against the globs.

+You can organise the settings as you wish, but the **Format Modified: Set Configuration File** will always attempt to update the *Workspace Settings*.

 # Known issues